cionescu/morpheus-heroku/README.md

 This gem relies heavily on bash for interacting with Heroku.
 It's assuming you have the `Heroku CLI` installed and `curl`.
 Your session must be authenticated with heroku (i.e. running `heroku logs` works).

+## Install

+Add this to your gemfile

+`gem 'morpheus'`

+Generate an initializer for `config/morpheus.rb` with

+`bundle exec rails generate morpheus`

 ## Fetch a database backup from Heroku